capidale/capidale-website/content/services/evaluation.md

 Our focus is on keeping impact measurement simple and affordable.
 We can help you in the following ways:

-- Work with you to develop project-specific evaluation using quantitative and qualitative techniques that demonstrate your project’s impact in the short and longer term
+- Work with you to develop project-specific evaluation using quantitative and qualitative techniques that demonstrate your project’s impact in the short and longer term.
-- Produce external evaluation reports to evidence the difference you make to funders and other organisations interested in your work
+- Produce external evaluation reports to evidence the difference you make to funders and other organisations interested in your work.
-- Design annual snapshot surveys to be undertaken with a proportion of the people you support across all your work to show the difference you make
+- Design annual snapshot surveys to be undertaken with a proportion of the people you support across all your work to show the difference you make.
-- Show you how to simply gather impactful case studies and stories that illustrate the difference you make
+- Show you how to simply gather impactful case studies and stories that illustrate the difference you make.

+> “May I congratulate you on the funding report you completed for us.
+Our funder said it was a shining example of how a report should be completed…and asked if she could use it as an example for others.
+She said she normally asks charities further questions following their report but with ours she did not have any further questions.”
+>
+> <cite>Carl Hodge, Chief Executive, Vision Support Barrow & District</cite>